Difference between Salary Account and Savings Account

 Withdrawal LimitUsually higher limitsMay have limitations

-Special OffersExclusive offers for salary customersVaries across banks
+Special OffersExclusive offers for salaried customersVaries across banks

 Account ConversionCan be converted to savings accountNo specific requirement